 The class will deal with subjects such as colony inspection, finding the queen, evaluating the strength and health of the hive, swarm prevention, creating splits, best practices for colony management and expansion, and determining levels of varroa mites and best treatment methods.

 The cost of the class is $35 per person for members and $50* for non-members who register by June 27.
-A $10 late registration fee will be added after June 27 for payments made on-line, and will be required for registrations** postmarked after June 27.
+A $10 late registration fee will be required for registrations ** postmarked after June 27.
 The number of enrollees will be limited to 25 students per class.

 *$50 Includes RIBA membership through 12/31/2016.